Preetnagda/mcp-tester/README.md

 2. **https:// servers:**
    - Verify the server URL is accessible
-   - Check that the server supports SSE transport
+   - Check that the server supports Streamable HTTP transport
    - Ensure CORS is properly configured on the server
    - Verify authentication headers if required